-In Year 10, students will continue to engage with the four key areas of Civics and Citizenship, Economics and Business, Geography, and History.
+In Year 9, Humanities and Social Sciences (HASS) consists of Civics and Citizenship, Economics and Business, Geography, and History.
 Students will engage with these subjects through a Christian lens, focusing on values such as justice, stewardship, and community participation.
-This course emphasises critical thinking and skill development, including questioning, researching, analysing, evaluating, communicating, and reflecting on both historical and contemporary issues.
+The course encourages students to think critically about historical events, contemporary issues, and the interconnectedness of people and places in a globalised world.